CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{%/notice%}}

-The two switches, S1 and S2, known as *peer switches*, appear as a single device to the bond on host H1.
-H1 distributes traffic between the two links to S1 and S2 in any way that you configure on the host.
-Similarly, traffic inbound to H1 can traverse S1 or S2 and arrive at H1.
+The two switches, leaf01 and leaf02, known as *peer switches*, appear as a single device to the bond on server01. server01 distributes traffic between the two links to leaf01 and leaf02 in any way that you configure on the host.
+Similarly, traffic inbound to server01 can traverse leaf01 or leaf02 and arrive at server01.

 ## MLAG Requirements

 MLAG has these requirements:

-- There must be a direct connection between the two peer switches implementing MLAG (S1 and S2).
+- There must be a direct connection between the two peer switches implementing MLAG (leaf01 and leaf02).
 This is typically a bond for increased reliability and bandwidth.
 - There must be only two peer switches in one MLAG configuration, but you can have multiple configurations in a network for *switch-to-switch MLAG* (see below).
 - You must specify a unique `clag-id` for every dual-connected bond on each peer switch; the value must be between 1 and 65535 and must be the same on both peer switches for the bond to be considered *dual-connected*.
 - The dual-connected devices (servers or switches) can use LACP (IEEE 802.3ad/802.1ax) to form the {{<link url="Bonding-Link-Aggregation" text="bond">}}.
 In this case, the peer switches must also use LACP.